Akpan Hogan Ekpo: Selected honors

 Ekpo's areas of interest are; Economic Theory, (Microeconomics and Macroeconomics), Economic Development, Public Finance and Quantitative Economics.

 Personal life

-While attending Howard University, Ekpo met Njeri Mbaka, a fellow Howard student from Kenya.
-They have been married for over 40 years.
-They have four children and nine grandchildren.
+While attending post graduate school at Howard University, Ekpo met Njeri Mbaka, a fellow Howard student from Kenya.
+They have been married for over 45 years.
+They have four children and ten grandchildren.
+On 26th June, 2024 Ekpo retired from academics after a distinguished career of more than four decades.